openego/eTraGo/doc/theoretical_background.rst

 Afterterwards, a **spatial disaggregation** can be conducted distributing power plant and storage utilisation time series, the expansion of storage facilities and the use of flexibility options over the original number of nodes.
 The expansion of the transmission grid is not disaggregated and remains at the reduced spatial resolution.
 The methodology is explained in [eGon_report]_.

+The corresponding methods are implemented as part of the package ``:mod:`etrago.disaggregate```

 Analysis
 ========

 *eTraGo* contains various functions for evaluating the optimization results in the form of graphics, maps and tables.
-Functions to quantify results can be found in :meth:`etrago.analyze.calc_results<etrago.analyze.calc_results>` and functions to plot results can be found in :meth:`etrago.analyze.plot<etrago.analyze.plot>`.
+Functions to quantify results can be found in :meth:`etrago.analyze.calc_results` and functions to plot results can be found in :meth:`etrago.analyze.plot`.
 Some examplary graphs by [Buettner2024]_ are presented below:

 .. figure:: images/exemplary_results.png